 - Parametrize method: multiple methods perform similar actions that are different only in their internal values, numbers or operations.
 Solution: Combine these methods by using a parameter that will pass the necessary special value.

 - Replace parameter with explicit methods: a method is split into parts, each of which is run depending on the value of a parameter.
 Solution: Extract the individual parts of the method into their own methods and call them instead of the original method.

-- Preserve whole object: you get several values from an object and then pass them as parameters to a method.
+- Preserve the whole object: you get several values from an object and then pass them as parameters to a method.
 Solution: Instead, try passing the whole object.

-- Replace parameter with method call: before a method call, a second method is run and its result is sent back to the first method as an argument.
+- Replace parameter with the method call: before a method call, a second method is run and its result is sent back to the first method as an argument.
 But the parameter value could have been obtained inside the method being called.
 Solution: Instead of passing the value through a parameter, place the value-getting code inside the method.

 - Introduce parameter object: your methods contain a repeating group of parameters.
 Solution: Replace these parameters with an object.

 - Remove setting method: The value of a field should be set only when it is created, and not change at any time after that.
 Solution: So remove methods that set the field's value.

 - Hide method: a method is not used by other classes or is used only inside its own class hierarchy.
 Solution: Make the method private or protected.